fikovnik/ShiftIt/README.md

 Note: If you have a problem with the build - xcode complaining about the ShortcutRecorder IB plugin then download (from [here][7]) and build it yourself.
 Once done load it into the Interface Builder (double click on the just built ShortcutRecorder.ibplugin).

+FAQ
+---

+**I disabled the `Show Icon in Menu Bar` in the preferences, how can I get it back?how can I get it back?**

+Right now there are three options:

+1. In Terminal run: `open -na /Applications/ShiftIt.app` (or wherever you have installed it).
+This will attempt to run a new instance.
+It will show a dialog giving you an option to go the preferences.

+1. Manually change the preference value: form Terminal run: `defaults write org.shiftitapp.ShiftIt shiftItshowMenu 1` and then restart the app.

+1. Quit the app and start it from Terminal with a `-shiftItShowMenu`
+like: `/Applications/ShiftIt.app/Contents/MacOS/ShiftIt -shiftItshowMenu 1`

 3rd Party Frameworks
 --------------------